City Health is a searchable online directory of health and care services in the City of London

-Age UK London act as the regional voice of independent Age UKs and Age Concerns in London and work hard to support and enhance local work and champion the voices of older people on a regional level.
-Age UK London also host Healthwatch City of London.
+Age UK London acts as the regional voice of independent Age UKs and Age Concerns in London and support and enhance local work and champion the voices of older people on a regional level.

 My Health London provides information about health services that should be available to all Londoners.
-Patients can access information and make comparisons that enable them to decide which service is right for them.
+Patients compare information to help them to decide which service is right for them.

 Toynbee Hall Advocacy hosts The Advice Information and Advocacy Forum (AIA), a group of voluntary organisations delivering advice, information and advocacy support within the City of London.

 City50+ project, hosted by Toynbee Hall, provides a support and signposting service on a range of concerns to Square Mile residents aged over fifty.

 Carers Network provide practical and emotional support for carers in the City of London, including advice and information.

 NHS Choices is the online 'front door' to the NHS.
 It is the country's biggest health website and gives all the information you need to make choices about your health.
 The site includes a search function to find local GPs, dentists and urgent care and useful information on health conditions.

 The Care Quality Commission checks all hospitals, dentists, care homes and care services to see if they meet national standards.
 You can find out what they have to say about these services in your area by visiting their website.

 Counselling Directory is a confidential service that encourages those in distress to seek help.
 The directory contains information on many different types of distress, as well as articles, news, and events.
 To ensure the professionalism of our website, all counsellors have provided us with qualifications and insurance cover or proof of membership with a professional body.